Pico Island: Physical geography

-Generally, Pico Island's tectonic structures are oriented along a west-northwest to east-southeast and a northeast to southwest axis.
+Pico Island's tectonic structures are generally oriented along a west-northwest to east-southeast and a northeast to southwest axis.
 The main axis controls the main structures, especially the main mountain of Pico, while the secondary axises affect the radial fractures and faults along the central plain and eastern volcano.

 Similar to the geomorphological structures described above, the volcanic landforms have been identified by Madeira (1998) in the following units: